ericka-howard/ericka-howard.github.io/index.md

 # Welcome!

 My name is Ericka.
-I'm really excited about data literacy and data accessibility.
+I'm a data scientist looking to share some of my excitement for data exploration and analysis.
+I have extensive experience with insurance, sales, and environmental data.
 Here you'll find a bit about my background and experience working with data. **For more info you can check out my [LinkedIn](https://www.linkedin.com/in/erickasmithhoward/), or just reach out at <ericka.smith.howard@gmail.com>**
 <center><img src="./images/thumbnail.jpg" width="150" height="195"></center>
 <div style="text-align: center"><a href="./downloads/Howard_Ericka_Resume.pdf" download="Howard_Ericka_Resume.pdf">Download My Resume</a></div>